Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-To begin with, on the basis of the lines of reasoning presented in Bowater~(2018a) and Bowater and Guz\-m\'an (2018b), it can be argued that the relative external strength of the distribution function that corresponds to the post-data density of the primary r.v.\ $\Gamma$, i.e.\ the uniform density function $\pi_1(\gamma)$, should be judged as being at a level that is close to the highest attainable level, which loosely means that arguably this density should be an extremely good representation of our post-data beliefs about $\Gamma$.
-On the other hand, given that it is being assumed that we have no or very little pre-data knowledge about $p$, it will not be easy to find an LPD function $\omega_L(p)$ that adequately represents our pre-data beliefs about $p$.
-Therefore, it would be expected that similar to any prior distribution function that could be chosen for $p$ in this type of situation, the distribution functions that correspond to the conditional densities $\omega_*(p\,|\,\gamma)$ defined in equation~(\ref{equ12}) would be judged as being externally quite weak.
+On the other hand, if we are in any given situation where we feel that we had no or very little pre-data knowledge about the proportion $p$, which of course is the type of situation of current interest, then it will clearly not be easy for us to find a LPD function $\omega_L(p)$ that adequately represents our pre-data beliefs about $p$.
+Therefore, it would be expected that, similar to any prior distribution function that could be chosen for $p$ in this type of situation, the distribution functions that correspond to the conditional densities $\omega_*(p\,|\,\gamma)$ defined in equation~(\ref{equ12}) would be judged as being externally quite weak.
+Nevertheless, since these latter distribution functions are defined over intervals for the proportion $p$ that will be generally much shorter than the interval for $p$ over which the prior distribution function for $p$ must be defined, i.e.\ the interval $(0,1)$, it would be expected that, on the whole, they would be regarded as being externally stronger than any given prior distribution function that may be assigned to the proportion $p$ in the situation of present concern.

-Nevertheless, since these latter distribution functions are defined over intervals for $p$ that will be generally much shorter than the interval for $p$ over which the prior distribution function for $p$ must be defined, i.e.\ the interval $(0,1)$, it would be expected that, on the whole, they would be regarded as being externally much stronger than any given prior distribution function for $p$.
-Moreover, since in cases where $n$ is not very small and $x$ is not equal to 0 or $n$, the role of the LPD function $\omega_L(p)$ could be described as being heavily subordinate to the role of the density $\pi_1(\gamma)$ in the construction of the joint density of $p$ and $\gamma$ in equation~(\ref{equ11}), it can be argued that, in these cases, the distribution function that corresponds to the fiducial density $f(p\,|\,x)$ should be regarded as being externally very strong.
-In loose terms, this means that the fiducial probability of $p$ lying in any given interval of moderate width should be regarded as being close in nature to the probabilities of the events contained in the reference set $R$.
+Moreover, since in cases where $n$ is not very small and $x$ is not equal to 0 or $n$, the role of the LPD function $\omega_L(p)$ could be described as being heavily subordinate to the role of the post-data density of the primary r.v.\ $\Gamma$, i.e.\ the density $\pi_1(\gamma)$, in determining the joint density of $p$ and $\gamma$ in equation~(\ref{equ11}), it can be argued that, in these cases, the fiducial distribution function of $p$, i.e.\ the distribution function that corresponds to the density $f(p\,|\,x)$, should be considered as being externally very strong.
+In loose terms, this means that a probability that is obtained by integrating the fiducial density $f(p\,|\,x)$ over a given subset of the interval $(0,1)$ should generally be viewed as being close in nature to a probability having the same numerical value that can be regarded as being a physical probability according to the definition of this latter concept of probability used in Section~\ref{sec4}.